HPD to issue $250 fines for mask order violations as mayor gets aggressive with virus

 Before the turn of the new month, Turner laid down the challenge to Houstonians to reduce the city's positive rate from 23% down to 5% or below in August.

-As of Monday, the positivity rate in the city was at 17.6%
+As of Monday, the positivity rate in the city was at 17.6%, which marks as good news, of sorts, for Houston.

+Still, Turner observed there were too many "house parties, street parties, backyard parties, and no masks."

+The mayor may have gotten a cue from Texas Gov. Greg Abbott, who criticized local governments for not enforcing their masks orders.

 During his first coronavirus briefing of August, Turner was flanked by Houston Public Health Director Dr. David Persse, as well as Fire Chief Sam Pena and Police Chief Art Acevedo.